This post may contain affiliate links.Please read our disclosure policy.

 - Oven temperature too low: The sponge won’t rise if the oven is too cold or it wasn’t properly preheated.

-- Oven door was opened during baking: Opening the oven door too soon makes the sponge collapse.
+- The oven door was opened during baking: Opening the oven door too soon makes the sponge collapse.
 Wait until the baking time is nearly over before opening the oven door!

 Black Forest Cake